mgls23/Euler/README.md

 # Project Euler
-My own implementation of Project Euler, where you can get a new exciting programming question every week!
+My own implementation of Project Euler, a set of mathematical computational challenges.

 See more Info at ::
   https://projecteuler.net/archives